-What about the rest of us, the normies?
-The people who don’t mind being a little sore the next morning but react to the word “bushwhack” like that fat old dog reacts to “vet”?
-There are plenty of us, as you will swiftly verify by going outside and checking.
-But our stories are lost, not impressive enough for the survivormen and too try-hard to show to the weekend stroller.
+What about us normies?
+Those who don’t mind being sore the next morning but react to the word “bushwhack” like the fat old dog to “vet”?
+Our stories are lost, not impressive enough for the survivorman and too try-hard to the weekend stroller.

-Today I choose to defy convention.
+Today I defy convention.
 On a sunny Sunday in July I took my first shot at Coliseum Mountain, in Lynn Headwaters Regional Park on Vancouver’s North Shore.
 Lynn Headwaters is one of my favourite places in the world.
-It has trails for every experience level: ones you can wheelchair down, ones with a bit of a climb and some trees, ones which tax all but the very fit, and routes boasting mountain traverses and alpine challenges that the park would not dare to advertise, for fear of great reeking heaps of dead tourists.
-If you like tourists, head a little south into Lynn Canyon and get booty-shorts tight with people taking iPad selfies on a suspension bridge that’s more biomass than structure.
-If you like solitude, Lynn Headwaters will provide it even on weekend afternoons.
-There are good connections to other trails and even the bus.
+It has trails for all: ones you can wheelchair down, ones with a bit of a climb, ones which tax all but the very fit, and routes with mountain traverses and alpine challenges that the park would not dare to advertise, for fear of great reeking heaps of dead tourists.
+If you like company, head into Lynn Canyon and get booty-shorts tight with people taking iPad selfies on a suspension bridge that’s more biomass than structure.
+If you like solitude, Lynn Headwaters can provide even on weekend afternoons.
 It is a little patch of joy.

-Coliseum Mountain is, with the justly-famous Hanes Valley trail and the justly-ignored Lynn Lake trek, one of the three hikes the park considers very difficult.
-Though unofficial trails provide a greater challenge, you have to seek them out; Coliseum is certainly tough enough to be getting on with.
-At least for a tubby guy in 27-degree weather carrying a heavy day pack full of crackers.
-It is a long way horizontally, and a long way vertically: more of either than I had ever hiked in a day before.
-But is it worth it?
+Coliseum Mountain is, with the justly-famous Hanes Valley trail and justly-ignored Lynn Lake, one of three hikes the park calls very difficult.
+You can seek out tougher routes in the deep backcountry but for a tubby guy in 27-degree weather with a heavy pack full of crackers Coliseum is certainly tough enough to be getting on with.
+It is a long way horizontally and vertically: more of both than I had ever hiked in a day before.
+Is it worth it?

 Oh heavens yes.